simonhildebrandt/scribble/scribble/ViaThis.Link.md

  - react
  - mongodb
 ---
 [ViaThis.Link](https://ViaThis.Link) is planned as a link saving and sharing service.
-Currently it supports authentication (via [[Login With Link]]) and I'm prototyping the link harvesting mechanism (via, on Android at least, [PWA `share_target`](https://developer.mozilla.org/en-US/docs/Web/Manifest/share_target)).
+Currently it supports authentication (via [[Login With Link|Login With Link]]) and I'm prototyping the link harvesting mechanism (via, on Android at least, [PWA `share_target`](https://developer.mozilla.org/en-US/docs/Web/Manifest/share_target)).
 I'm pulling MongoDB in as a datastore.